smithlabcode/smurfseq_scripts/README.md

 ./getBinCounts.py -i unambig_smurf_frags.sam -c hg19.chrom.sizes \
     -b bins_5k_hg19.bed -o bin_counts.bed -s bin_stats.txt
 ```
-The input file `mapped_smurf_reads.sam` is just the mapped reads
+The input file `unambig_smurf_frags.sam` is the same as described above.
-(e.g. with BWA).
 The file `hg19.chrom.size` is the size of all chroms
 in the reference genome.
 This file for the hg19 reference is supplied
 in the `data` directory in this repo, and was obtained from the UCSC
 Genome Browser's database.
 The pre-defined bins file `bins_5k_hg19.bed`